Fushun: Tourism

 Fushun has high mountains and thick woods.
-Houshi National Forest Park, about 55 km from Fushun city centre, is rated by the central government as an AAAA tourist attraction.
+Houshi National Forest Park, about 55 km from downtown Fushun, is rated by the central government as an AAAA tourist attraction.
 Saer Hu Scenic Area covers some 268 km2.
 It includes the 110 km2 Dahuofang Reservoir, the largest man-made lake in northeast China.

 There are a number of historic and cultural sites.
 Fushun's success in applying for two UNESCO World Heritage sites is expected to attract more tourists.
 They include a site known as Xingjing City, the origin of the Qing Dynasty, which is within today's Fushun.
 It was the first capital of the Late Jin dynasty, dating to 1616.
 The second site contains the Yongling tombs, where several members of the royal household are buried.

 In more recent times, Fushun was where Lei Feng was stationed as a soldier and died, and a memorial museum telling his life story is a popular attraction.
 It is located at Wang Hua District in Fushun.
 It was also in Fushun that the last emperor, Puyi, was imprisoned after the end of World War II.
-The Fushun War Criminals Management Centre is converted into a museum in 1986.
+The Fushun War Criminal Prison is converted into a museum in 1986.
 Another war memorial, the Pingdingshan Tragedy Memorial Hall Ruins, tells the story of a massacre of Chinese people by the Japanese in 1931.
 It was rebuilt and expanded in 2007.
 It includes a pit filled with about 800 bodies—largely infants, adults, and the elderly who were killed by the Japanese.

 The Ring of Life monument opened in 2013 and features an observation deck overseeing the city.
 This circular tower, 515-foot (approximately 157 meters) tall, cost over $15 million to build.
 It is covered with 12,000 LED lights.

-In addition, Red River Valley in Fushun has opened a number of summer resorts.
-Tourists can travel down the river on small rubber rafts through mountain scenery; the valley is called 'the first rafting route in northern China'.
-Fushun Pingdingshan Massacre Memorial Hall.
-This is a memorial to a large massacre that occurred in Fushun.

 Sports

 The city used to be home of the Chinese Super League (soccer) team of Liaoning FC at Leifeng Stadium.
-However, when the team could not afford the rent at the Leifeng Stadium it moved to Beijing, where it now plays out of Chaolai Soccer Base in the northeastern part of that city.
+However, when the team could not afford the rent at Leifeng Stadium it moved to Beijing, where it now plays out of Chaolai Soccer Base.